 It can be a little tricky to make your own falafel but certainly not difficult.
 With just a bit of practice, you'll be making them like a pro in no time.
 The convenience of packaged falafel mixes is that you only have to shape and fry the fritters.
 But it's worth trying to make your own.
 The trouble you might encounter, the first time around, is getting the right consistency so that your falafel won't break apart as you drop it into the oil.

 A binding ingredient can help keep it together, especially if you are using canned beans instead of dried.
-The perfect binding ingredient for falafel is flour.
+And the perfect binding ingredient for falafel is flour.
 Nothing fancy, just plain all-purpose flour.
 Add a few tablespoons at a time to your mixture, until you can press it easily into balls or patties.

 Just be sure you don't overwork the falafel batter.
 Handle it as little as possible and use a scoop to form the balls and drop them into the oil.
 Specialty shops actually sell a falafel former but a cookie scoop will work just fine.
 Otherwise, you might end up with hard, dense nuggets instead of a crispy, airy bite.

 Resting the prepared falafel balls in the refrigerator for about an hour before you fry them can also help them keep their shape when they hit the hot oil.
 For best results, the oil should be between 350 and 360 F. Work in batches so that you don't crowd the pan when you fry the falafel as that can cause them to bump into each other and knock them apart.
 It also lowers the temperature of the oil, which can prevent the protective "crust" from forming and make the balls soggy.
 Fry a few at a time, making sure the temperature remains in the desired range.
 Use a slotted spoon to gently turn them so they brown evenly on all sides.
 When they look golden, remove them from the oil and set them on paper towels to drain.

 If All Else Fails, Try a Boxed Falafel Mix